Washington DC Medicaid Definition

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, railroad retirement, Veteran’s benefits, pension payments, Social Security Disability Income, Social Security Income, Supplemental Security Income, IRA withdrawals, and stock dividends.
 However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
 For more information on how Medicaid counts income, click here.

 For married couples with non-applicant spouses’ with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 Simply put, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure changes each year in July), he or she is entitled to a portion of the applicant spouse’s income, bringing his or her income to $2,057.50 / month.
-Based on the non-applicant’s shelter and utility costs, he or she may be entitled to a greater portion of their applicant spouse’s income.
-As of 2018, the maximum monthly maintenance needs allowance is $3,090 / month (this figure changes in January of each year.)
+Based on the non-applicant’s shelter and utility costs, he or she may be entitled to a greater portion of his or her applicant spouse’s income.
+As of 2019, the maximum monthly maintenance needs allowance is $3,160.50 / month (this figure changes in January of each year.)

 What Defines “Assets”

 Countable assets (also called resources) include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility purposes, there are many assets that are not counted.
 In other words, they are exempt from the eligibility limit.
 Exemptions include personal belongings, such as clothing, household furnishings, a vehicle, a burial plot for the applicant and spouse, and life insurance, given the face value is not greater than $1,500.
-One’s primary home is also exempt as long as the Medicaid applicant or their spouse lives in the home and the equity value is under $858,000 (in 2018).
+One’s primary home is also exempt as long as the Medicaid applicant or his or her spouse lives in the home and the equity value is under $878,000 (in 2019).

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
 This is because Washington DC has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past asset transfers to ensure no assets were sold or given away for less than they are worth.
 This includes asset transfers that one’s non-applicant spouse may have made.
 If a Medicaid applicant is found to be in violation of the look-back period, a penalization period in the form of Medicaid ineligibility will result.